 Each member lottery offers at least one of the games run by the MUSL.
 Lotto America was the first game to be run by the MUSL, and its other games are as follows:

 - Powerball – A game offered by 47 jurisdictions across the United States which requires you to select five main numbers between 1 and 69 and one Powerball between 1 and 26.
-The jackpot starts at $40 million and has been known to exceed $1 billion with rollovers.
+The jackpot starts at $20 million (*During the Coronavirus pandemic, the starting jackpot may be lower than this) and has been known to exceed $1 billion with rollovers.
 Powerball launched in 1992, when the original Lotto America was rebranded.

 - 2by2 – Drawings take place every day and the game is played in Kansas, Nebraska and North Dakota.
 You need to pick two red numbers from 1 to 26 and two white numbers from 1 to 26.
 There are a total of eight ways to win, with a top prize of $22,000 if you match all four numbers.